AbhishekKandi83/AbhishekKandi83/README.md

 ## 👋 Hi there
 -  I’m Kandi Abhishek Reddy a Computer Science and Electronics Graduate at [Amrita Vishwa Vidyapeetham,Bangalore](https://www.amrita.edu/).
--  I love to learn new things, play a round of Cricket,Football and talk about anything 😄.
+-  I love to learn new things, play a round of Cricket , Football and talk about anything 😄.
 ## About Me
 - I am an active member of [Team bi0s  India's No.1 Ranked CTF Team and Cyber Security Research Community](https://bi0s.in/).
 Being part of this esteemed team has provided me with invaluable opportunities to enhance my expertise in various areas such as Malware Analysis, Social Engineering, Digital Forensics and Incident Response.
 - 🔭  I’m currently working on [Cybersecurity](https://bi0sblr.in/) and [Cloud Computing](https://cloud.google.com/)